 Thinking outside of the box of the traditional ways of getting reactive affiliate sign ups can go along way of growing your affiliate program.

-4) Sales or Account Management Affiliate Leads:
+4) Offer your Affiliate Program to Sales or Account Management Affiliate Leads:

 Your front line sales and account management team can mind you gold in terms of prospects or new customer’s that might be a good fit for your affiliate program.
 Why?
 They talk to potential prospects – even if they don’t end up using it themselves, their business could benefit from promoting you.
 But how?

 Say, you’re a help desk SaaS software company.
 One of your Sales Executive’s talks to a enterprise customer that mentions – ” We are going to be an enterprise customer of yours, but we also are thought leaders in the customer support tech. space – and teach others how to best support their customers through strategies and tools”

 Now, the customer didn’t explicitly say the words, “affiliate” -which is often where a Sales member might not think anything of it.
 You, as the CEO or founder, can create a referral incentive system that rewards the sales team member for sending your marketing manager or affiliate manager a lead. if the affiliate signs up and refers sales/commission – the sales member would get rewarded.

 I believe there are so many missed opportunities in here; even if the prospect doesn’t up for your product or service initially – there could still be a business case for him/her to promote it.
 You just have to explore those opportunities.

 How to proactively find individual SaaS affiliate marketers: